thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 ## JWT authentication overview

-When a client connects using a JWT token, TBMQ performs a multi-step validation process to verify the token, check its claims, and determine the client’s permissions.
+When a client connects using a JWT token, TBMQ performs a multistep validation process to verify the token, check its claims, and determine the client’s permissions.
 The client includes a signed JWT token in the `password` field of the `MQTT CONNECT` packet.
 TBMQ uses the configured verifier (HMAC-based, PEM, or JWKS) to validate the token's signature.
 If the signature is valid, the broker proceeds to check the token’s claims.
 It validates: